1937 Philippine women's suffrage plebiscite: Question

 Esta Vd. en favor de la concesion del sufragio a las mujeres?

 Results

 447,725 women voted in favor of extending the right to vote to women while 44,307 voted against.

 Since the prerequisite of minimum of 300,000 affirmative votes was met, the right of suffrage was extended to women, in compliance with section 10 of Commonwealth Act No. 34.

 In order to be approved, there should be 300,000 or more "Yes" votes.

+Are you in favor of granting suffrage to women?